 We can filter out #1 by adding user agent as a custom dimension in GA and then filtering based on that dimension, or via a GTM trigger.

 We can filter out #2 by adding filters based on ISP.
-I have added this kind of filtering as an option in my GA Spam Filter service as “filter bot networks”, which currently excludes 18 different network domains.
+I have added this kind of filtering as an option in my (now defunct) GA Spam Filter service as “filter bot networks”, which currently excludes 18 different network domains.
 I also have made a segment available in the GA Solutions Gallery that shows traffic from common server farms like Amazon AWS, etc.

 Finally, how much of this is happening?